Vulvar Cancer: Surgery

 your surgeon can save the clitoris and remove part of the vulval along with the deep

-tissue (a partial or modified radical vulvectomy).
+tissue (a partial radical vulvectomy).

 Your surgeon will also think about how the area will look after surgery and how surgery